area9innovation/fast/gringo/readme.md

 	$"operation"	-> will call addVerbatim with "operation", but match epsilon
 	$$"fakematch"	-> will call addMatched with "fakematch", but match epsilon
 	$term			-> will call addMatched with the string matched by term
+	$$pos			-> will call addVerbatim with a string representation of the position in the input

 ## TODO